Elite-AI-August/Video-Tools/README.md

 The installer will look for the Eyesweb installation folder, and automatically install the video tools in that location.

 # ROI (region of interest) selection tool:
-The ROI Selection Tool is a research analysis tool developed in the context of the AHRC-funded IEMP (Interpersonal Entrainment in Music Performance) project (https://musicscience.net/projects/iemp/) by Casa Paganini-InfoMus research team in collaboration with Durham University and the MARCS Institute of Western Sydney University.
-The ROI Selection Tool was originally conceived for supporting research on automatic analysis of body movement in nonverbal communication contexts.

 The ROI Selection Tool is a piece of software that allows the user to: